Sagnac/streamsave/README.md

 # streamsave.lua

 [mpv](https://github.com/mpv-player/mpv) script aimed at saving live streams and clipping online videos without encoding.

+Essentially a wrapper around mpv's cache dumping commands, the script adds the following functionality:

-Determines the output file name and format automatically when writing streams to disk from cache using a keybind.
+* Automatic determination of the output file name and format
+* Option to specify the preferred output directory
+* Switch between 3 different dump modes (clip mode, full/continuous dump, write from beginning to current position)
+* Prevention of file overwrites
+* Acceptance of inverted loop ranges, allowing the end point to be set first

-By default your A-B loop points (default `l` key in mpv) determine the range.
-Inverted loop ranges are also accepted, allowing you to set the end point first.
+By default the A-B loop points (set using the `l` key in mpv) determine the portion of the cache written to disk.

 ----